 SN: Yes.
 At that time, one of them Joachim Buwembo told me of an opening at the French embassy.
 They were looking for a press attaché.
 I had done Mass Comm, I knew my French and I had the media contacts.
 And at that time there were few media houses.
 I had done my internship at UTV and Radio Uganda.
 I knew the entire circle.
 So I got a job at the French embassy.
 It was my chance to use my French.
 I was this French person in a black body.

-But the novelty of it kind of wore out from me.
+But its novelty kind of wore out on me.
 Towards the end of 1994, I was reading New Vision and I saw this advert from a media house looking for a media executive.
 I looked at the JD and it was perfect for me, I applied and I got the job at SCANAD.

 RK: Where was Scanad at the time?